A 112-acre theme park destination. 50 years in the making.

 2026 — Decision window

-2027 — Earliest closure
+2027 — Earliest possible closure

-But that outcome isn’t locked in.
+But that outcome isn’t locked in:

 Prologis bought the land.